 What about maintenance?

 The protected bike lanes in the Kansas City area are still very new.
 Local governments are trying out different maintenance and cleaning strategies to determine what is effective and affordable.
 North Kansas City procured the region's first bike-lane-sized street sweeper in 2022.
-Kansas City, Missouri added snow plows in 2021 and has streets weepers on order for 2023.
+Kansas City, Missouri added snow plows in 2021 and street sweepers in 2023.
 Both types of equipment will benefit not just bike lanes but also narrow streets and other public spaces.

 You can help local governments by reporting problems.
 The more reports they get, the better data they will have for creating maintenance plans.
 In KCMO you can send reports to the 3-1-1 Action Center via phone, web, Twitter, or the MyKCMO App.
 The app makes it really easy to send photos with the location tagged.

-In NKC, you can make a service request here.
+In NKC, you can call 816-274-6004.
 During heavy snow events, vehicle parking on Armour Road adjacent to the bike lanes is temporarily prohibited to help crews clear snow from both the street and the bike lanes.

 Some final thoughts…